Policy Updates

 Immigration policy changes from the Federal Register, explained in plain language.

-White House Nominates Kevin Warsh as Fed Chair — What It Could Mean for H-1B Workers
+White House Nominates Mullin as DHS Secretary — What It Means for Visa Holders

 DHS Ends Yemen TPS: Thousands Lose Protected Status by May 4